-Required:

-MGMT 345 Computer Information Systems 3 hours
+Required: MGMT 345 Computer Information Systems 3 hours

+1 ,

 Management electives (12 hours, 300- and 400-level):

-MGMT3 hoursMGMT3 hoursMGMT3 hoursMGMT3 hours
+MGMT 3 hours

-NON-ELIGIBLE COURSES FOR MINOR: MGMT 304, 318 and 481
+NON-ELIGIBLE COURSES FOR MINOR: MGMT 304, 31 8 and 481

-MARKETING - 15 HOURS
+ARKETING - 15 HOURS

 Required:

-MKTG 304 Marketing Management 3 hours MKTG 305 Consumer Behavior 3 hours
+MKTG 304 Marketing Management 3 hours

+MKTG 305 Consumer Behavior 3 hours

 Marketing electives (nine hours):

+MKTG 3 hours

+MKTG 3 hours

+MA

+Kequired:

+MKTG 304 Marketing Management 3 hours

+MKTG 305 Consumer Behavior 3 3 hours

+Marketing electives (nine hours):

+MKTG 3 hours

+MKTG 3 hours

+MKTG 3 hours

-NON-ELIGIBLE COURSES FOR MINOR: MKTG 390,493,495 and 499
+NON-ELIGIBLE COURSES FOR MINOR: MKTG 480,493,495 a and 499

-A minor from the College of Business requires students to earn a minimum grade of C (a C- is not sufficient) in each of the courses taken, and students must earn a minimum 2.0 GPA for those minor courses.
+A minor from the College of Business and Analytics requires students to earn a minimum grade of C (a C- is not sufficient) in each of the courses taken, and students must earn a minimum 2.0 GPA for those minor courses.
 Prerequisites will be enforced.
 To meet residency requirements for each minor, at least nine of the required credit hours must be completed at Southern Illinois University Carbondale.
-Consult an advisor in the College of Business about declaring a minor.
+Consult an advisor in the College of Business and Analytics about declaring a minor.